TheComputationalCore/Material-Hardness-Oxidation-prediction/README.md

 This system extends the ideas from:

 **Dinesh Chandra (2020).
-Machine learning–assisted prediction of mechanical properties of EN-8 alloy steel.**
+Experimental Studies of Stellite-6 hardfacing layer on EN-8 & mild-steel.**
 IOP Conference Series: Materials Science and Engineering.
 https://doi.org/10.1088/1757-899X/998/1/012061